Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: The linearized operator around the static N eel wall's phase

 for all $u \in D(\cL) = H^2$.
 This shows the result. \end{proof}

-At this point, let us recall two useful theorems, one due to Pego \cite{P85a} and the other due to Kolmogorov \cite{Kolm31} and Riesz \cite{Riesz33-o} (see, for example, \cite{HaHe10} and the references therein), describing totally bounded sets in $L^2$ and in $L^p$, respectively.
+At this point, we cite two theorems, one due to Kolmogorov \cite{Kolm31} and Riesz \cite{Riesz33} (see, for example, \cite{HaHe10} and the references therein) and the other due to Pego \cite{P85a}, describing totally bounded sets in $L^p$ and $L^2$, respectively.
+We recall that precompactness and totally boundedness are equivalent concepts for sets contained in complete metric spaces.